-Japan U.S. U.K. Germany (Note1) France Name JGB Market Special Participants Primary Dealers Gilt-edged Market Makers (GEMMs) Bund Issues Auction Group Spécialistes en Valeurs du Trésor (SVT) Intro oduction time 2004 1960 1986 1990 1987 per of members of March 2019) 21 companies 23 companies 18 companies 36 companies 15 companies Bidding Participation in all auctions 5% of total planned issuance amount Participation in all auctions Total planned issuance amount / the number of PDs Participation in all auctions 5% or more of total issuance amount over a rolling 6-month period Participation in all auctions Responsibilities Purchasing < Short-term > 0.5% or more of total planned issuance amount over a rolling 2-quarter period < Excluding Short-term > 1% or more of the said amount over a rolling 2-quarter period 2% or more of total issuance amount over a rolling 6-month period 0.05% or more of total issuance amount over a rolling 1-year period 2% or more of total issuance amount over a rolling 1-year period (Note 2) S Market making Providing sufficient liquidity to the JGB secondary market Maintain a share of Treasury market making activity of at least 0.25 percent.
-Having a 2% or more share in the secondary market over a rolling 6-month period Having a 2% or more share in the secondary market over a rolling 1-year period Information provision Report to the MOF Report to the New York Fed Report to the DMO Report to the AFT Qualifications Exclusive participation in auction Non-Price Competitive Auction (Up to 20% of total issuance amount) Non-Price Competitive Auction II (Up to 15% of total amounts of bids accepted in the competitive auction and Non-Price Competitive Auction I) Liquidity Enhancement Auction Buy-back Auctions, etc. Competitive Auctions Non-Competitive Auctions (Up to 15% of amounts of bids accepted in the competitive auction) Buy-back Auctions Syndication, etc. Competitive Auctions Non-Competitive Auctions Buy-back Auctions, etc. Competitive Auctions Non-Competitive Auctions (Up to 25% of amounts of bids accepted in the competitive auction) Syndication, etc. 18 Regular meeting, etc. Meeting with the MOF (quarterly) Meeting with the New York Fed (annually) Meeting with U.S. Department of the Treasury (quarterly) Meeting with the HM Treasury (annually) Meeting with DMO (quarterly) Meeting with the AFT (periodically)
+Japan U.S. U.K. Germany (Note 1) France Name JGB Market Special Participants Primary Dealers Gilt-edged Market Makers (GEMMs) Bund Issues Auction Group Spécialistes en Valeurs du Trésor (SVT) Intro oduction time 2004 1960 1986 1990 1987 per of members of March 2021) 21 companies 24 companies 18 companies 33 companies 15 companies Bidding Bidding Participation in all auctions 5% of total planned issuance amount Participation in all auctions Total planned issuance amount/ the number of PDs Participation in all auctions 5% or more of total issuance amount over a rolling 6-month period Participation in all auctions Responsibilities Purchasing <short-term> 0.5% or more of total planned issuance amount <excluding short-term=""> 1% or more of the said amount</excluding></short-term> 2% or more of total issuance amount over a rolling 6-month period 0.05% or more of total issuance amount 2% or more of total issuance amount (Note 2) ies Market making Providing sufficient liquidity to the JGB secondary market Maintain a share of Treasury market making activity of at least 0.25 percent.
+Having a 2% or more share in the secondary market Having a 2% or more share in the secondary market Information provision Report to the MOF Report to the New York Fed Report to the DMO Report to the AFT Qualifications Exclusive participation in auction Non-Price Competitive Auction I (Up to 20% of total issuance amount) Non-Price Competitive Auction II (Up to 10% of total amounts of bids accepted in the competitive auction and Non-Price Competitive Auction I ) Liquidity Enhancement Auction Buy-back Auctions, etc. Competitive Auctions Buy-back Auctions Syndication, etc. Competitive Auctions Non-Competitive Auctions Buy-back Auctions, etc. Competitive Auctions Non-Competitive Auctions (Up to 25% of amounts of bids accepted in the competitive auction) Syndication, etc. Regular meeting, etc. · Meeting with the MOF (About 5 times a year) Meeting with the New York Fed (annually) Meeting with U.S. Department of the Treasury (quarterly) Meeting with the HM Treasury (annually) Meeting with DMO (quarterly) - · Meeting with the AFT (periodically)

 Note 1: Germany's "Bund Issues Auction Group" is similar to the primary dealer system in other countries in that only the group members are allowed to participate in government debt auctions.
-But the only required qualification for a Bund Issues Auction Group member is a financial institution based in the issuance authorities.
+However, the only required qualification for a Bund Issues Auction Group member is a financial institution based in the European Union, and each member, though required to purchase a certain part of each issue, is free from any obligation to make bids in auctions or have consultations with the authorities.
 Therefore, the German group is viewed as different from the PD group in other countries.

-8 Cooperation between Debt Management Authorities
+10 Cooperation between Debt Management Authorities